turinglife/MLPI/README.md

 ## Prerequisites

 Machine learning is a subject that relies heavily on mathematical and statistical analysis.
-Students who take this course should have *good* understanding on *linear algebra* and *elementary probabilistic theory*.
+Students who take this course should have *good* understanding of *linear algebra* and *elementary probabilistic theory*.

 ## Course Format